Is your cat hiding after moving to a new home? Panic! No not a good idea but what do you do now?

 Scatter a few boxes throughout the safe room, so your cat has a choice of hiding spots.

-Pheromone diffusers can also create a sense of safety by emitting calming scents that cats associate with security.
+Consider using a Pheromone diffusers which creates a sense of safety, by emitting calming scents that cats associate with security.

-Make sure to include your cat’s things, for example, favorite toys in their safe room.
-Familiar items can help reduce stress and provide a positive association with new surroundings.
+Include your cat’s favorite toys in their safe room.
+Familiar items can help reduce stress for your cat and provide a positive association with new surroundings.

 Offer your kitty their favorite treats as a reward for exploring and getting acquainted with the new environment.
 Positive reinforcement can encourage a sense of security and help your cat adjust more quickly.

-Signs Your Cat Is Feeling Safe And Adjusting Well
+What Are Signs Your Cat Is Adjusting Well To His New Location?

 It means they are getting used to the different environment and don’t feel threatened.